Pooja-Lokesh/People_who_bought_ABC_also_bought_XYZ/README.md

 ### Support :
 - Support is an indication of how frequently the itemset appears in the dataset.
-- #times the product appears in the transaction / # total transactions
+- #times the P1 appears in the transaction / # total transactions

 ### Confidence :
 - Confidence is an indication of how often the rule has been found to be true.